CLUSTER OF STUDENTS 101

 CASH – They can give you the $55 and you can mail it the Lake Forest campus (same address)

 *** If you ever need more/extra COS shirts & books, just let COS Central know how many and what sizes and we can get those to you!

 Q: As a leader, do I need to pay to receive a book and shirts?

 o This website can be a huge tool to your students.
-Each campus has a tab so if you want any information on your page for your students to reference to, send it to McKenna and she can put it up.
+Each campus has a tab so if you want any information on your page for your students to reference to, send it to the Central Team and she can put it up.

 o This is the way to get your students up on Planning Center.
 Fill out their information and they will be inputted within the next 48 hours.